YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/out.md

 `out` allows you to pass parameters using **references** and to **change the values** of those parameters as well.

 > The `out` keyword is identical to the `ref` keyword, with the exception that `ref` needs the variable to be initialized prior to being passed.
+It is similar to `ref` keyword.
+But the main difference between `ref` and `out` keyword is that ref needs that the variable must be initialized before it passed to the method.
+But out parameter doesn’t require the variables to be initialized before it passed to the method.

+-   It is also similar to the in keyword but the _in_ keyword does not allow the method that called to change the argument value but _ref_ allows.
+-   For using _out_ keyword as a parameter both the method definition and calling method must use the _out_ keyword explicitly.
+-   The out parameters are not allowed to use in asynchronous methods.
+-   The out parameters are not allowed to use in iterator methods.
+-   There can be more than one out parameter in a method.
+-   At the time of method call, out parameter can be declared inline.
+But the inline out parameters can be accessed in the same block of code where it calls.
+-   Method overloading can also be done using out parameters.
+-   Properties cannot be passed as out parameters as these are not variables.
+-   Up to C# 6.0, a user first declares the variable then it can only pass as an out argument.
+But from C# 7.0, excepting a separate variable declaration, the user can also declare the out variable in the argument list of the method call.

 >  When working with the out keyword in C#, both the method signature and the calling method **must explicitly specify the `out` keyword**.